-There are quite some forecasts and analyst papers regarding the combination of IoT and AI (artificial intelligence).
+There are quite some forecasts and analyst papers regarding the combination of the Internet of Things (IoT) and artificial intelligence (AI).
 This increasing focus on how both work together and why ‘IoT needs AI’ and often vice versa is in line with new evolutions but also somewhat surprising since IoT and AI have been used together in several business areas since quite some time.
 Yet, of course the rapid increase of several forms of AI across all levels of the IoT equation make it hard to keep up.

 Perhaps an overview of some examples where this is already the case might make it more tangible.
 Before starting let’s point out two things.
 First, both IoT and AI are umbrella terms, not technologies.
 When looking under the hood of IoT and AI it isn’t that hard to understand what both have in common: data turned into information into intelligence into decisions for meaningful purposes across several use cases.
 We also will look a bit deeper though, among others at some areas where AI is changing the various technologies and levels in the bigger IoT and Industrial IoT picture.